 By Lauren Muhlheim, PsyD and Katie Grubiak, RDN

-Restoring nutritional health is an essential part of recovery from any eating disorder, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
+Restoring nutritional health is an essential part of recovery from any eating disorder, including anorexia nervosa, bulimia nervosa, binge eating disorder, and Avoidant/Restrictive Food Intake Disorder (ARFID).
 The process of nutritional rehabilitation involves eating sufficient food at regular intervals, which reestablishes regular eating patterns and allows the body to recover.
 In this post, we will discuss the role of supplemental nutritional shakes in eating disorder recovery.
 In our next post, we will taste-test the different brands and formulations of nutritional shakes on the market, share our opinions, and help you decide which to buy if you are considering using shakes in your or a loved one’s recovery.

 Repairing a depleted body can require a very high caloric intake.
 The recommended rate of weight gain is usually one to two pounds per week – for many of our clients, this translates into required dietary intakes of 3000 to 5000 calories per day.
 However, it can be unsafe to increase intake to this level immediately due to the risk of refeeding syndrome, a serious condition caused by introducing nutrition to a malnourished person.
 Calories need to be increased incrementally under a doctor’s supervision and with an RDN’s guidance.

 Many people with eating disorders will be able to restore their nutrition entirely with food.
 And while we always think it is best for patients to eat real food, and that is the ultimate goal, there are many situations in recovery in which the use of supplements can be invaluable.
 Sometimes, especially early in recovery, it can be hard for patients to get in enough calories via food alone.